If you’re using more than a few DMX fixtures, or have them spread out across your stage, you’re going to want to split your DMX signal!

 - If you are going over 1800 feet in cable length.

-- In the professional world, we often split DMX to each lighting position just in case a fixture goes haywire or a cable gets tripped/snagged/unplugged, etc. That way, a fault doesn’t take down more of the lighting rig than it has to!
+- For ease of wiring: We often split DMX to each lighting position just in case a fixture goes haywire or a cable gets tripped/snagged/unplugged, etc. That way, a fault doesn’t take down more of the lighting rig than it has to!

 Now that we’ve gone over the situations where you need to split DMX, let’s touch on how NOT to split DMX.

-A great model that I have had success with is the inexpensive Enttec D-Split, which is under $150 for 4 outputs of split data – 2 in 3 pin, and 2 in 5 pin.
+A great model that I have had success with is the inexpensive ENTTEC D-Split, which is under $140 for 4 outputs of split data – 2 in 3 pin, and 2 in 5 pin.
 Check out my full review of the D-Split here!

 Lastly, we hit the topic of DMX merging.
 Though much less talked about than splitting, DMX merging allows you to use 2 consoles on the same lighting rig, or use 1 dimmer rack for 2 rooms with 2 consoles, or other strange scenarios like that.